 Sectional flagpoles and telescoping flagpoles that are intended for very light duty use are not wind-speed rated.
 Display of an oversized flag and/or in conditions where wind gusts exceed about 30 mph will over-stress these flagpoles and cause them to bend or a break.
 If you plan to purchase a flagpole that is not wind-speed rated, it is advisable to remove the flag from display during high winds and become familiar with seller's or manufacturer's warranty information.

 5. BURIAL FLAGS

-If you wish to display a United States burial flag (as provided by the Veteran’s Administration) to honor the memory of a loved one, a commercial strength flagpole 30’ tall is recommended.
-This is because a burial flag is 5'x9-1/2', and the length of a flag should be 1/3-1/4 in length the height of the flagpole.
+If you wish to display a United States Burial Flag (as provided by the Veteran’s Administration) to honor the memory of a loved one, a commercial strength flagpole 30’ tall is recommended.
+This is because a burial flag is 5'x9-1/2', and the length of a flag should be 1/3-1/4 the height of the flagpole.

 NOTE – A burial flag is intended as a keepsake to be given to the next-of-kin, and all flags deteriorate due to weather.
 If preserving the original quality of your United States burial flag is important, you may wish to consider interior display in a flag case designed for this specific purpose.

 Send us your pictures of Residential Flagpoles, American flags, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.